On the previous tutorial we covered where to find the source code for Gazebo and other dependencies.

 Most of the branches in Gazebo are branches where the core team is working on fixing bugs or adding new features.
 But a few branches have special meaning, these are:

-default: This is the bleeding edge code where all new features are being
+master: This is the bleeding edge code where all new features are being

 developed.
 You're automatically on this branch when you clone Gazebo.
 This